 The weather can make my schedule change.
 Living in Florida, hurricanes and tropical storms, and even a heavy rainy season can wreak havoc on my homesteading plans.
 To accommodate those changes, I work more inside on business or household stuff while being outside is not an option.

 Family emergencies and grandkids have brought about changes, births and deaths of animals have changed the plans also.
-I take care of my 87-year-old father who has Alzheimer’s Disease so things can change with him at any point.
+I used to take care of my 87-year-old father who had Alzheimer’s Disease, so there was always something to tend to while he was still alive I had to make instant time for.
 Getting time with the grandkids or babysitting can change my schedule also.

 When these changes come about I have to adapt my schedule to meet those other demands.